wutobias/locora/README.md

 In the following, every single parameter for the input file is explained, at the end you will find a working example of an input file.

 **trajin**
->The path to the trajectory file.
+The path to the trajectory file.
 It must be in a file format which can be read by mdtraj, the netcdf, dcd or xtc file formats usually work quite well.

 **parm**
->The path to the parameter file.
+The path to the parameter file.
 It must be in a file format which can be read by mdtraj, however currently only amber parameter files (prmtop) are tested.
 Therefore, it cannot be guaranteed that other file formats will work as well.

 **start**
->Start the trajectory analysis at this frame in the MD trajecory.
+Start the trajectory analysis at this frame in the MD trajecory.

 **stop**
->Perform the analysis only up to this frame in the MD trajectory.
+Perform the analysis only up to this frame in the MD trajectory.
 When set to -1, it is performed up to the last frame of the trajectory.

 **xx**
->This is a mdtraj-style selection mask, which specifies the atoms (from the trajectory and parameter files above) used for construction of the x-axis in the non-fixed coordinate system.
+This is a mdtraj-style selection mask, which specifies the atoms (from the trajectory and parameter files above) used for construction of the x-axis in the non-fixed coordinate system.
 The axis is defined as the average orientation of the connecting vectors between all possible combinations of atoms in the mask.
 Usually, it is a good idea to use a group of atoms which have a fixed orientation with respect to the other atoms defining the z-axis.
 For instance, for a tyrosine amino acid side chain, one would use two atoms on opposite positions of the phenyl ring (i.e. 1,4 neigboring).
 Note, that for mdtraj-style selection masks, residue numbering starts with 0.

 **zz**
->This is a mdtraj-style selection mask, which specifies the atoms (from the trajectory and parameter files above) used for construction of the x-axis in the non-fixed coordinate system.
-The axis is defined as the average orientation of the normal vectors of the planes constructed from all possible combinations of the atoms in the mask.
-As already mentioned for the defintion of the other axis, it is wise to use a group of atoms which constitute a substructure that is rigid with respect the atoms defining the x-axis.
+This is a mdtraj-style selection mask, which specifies the atoms (from the trajectory and parameter files above) used for construction of the x-axis in the non-fixed coordinate system.
+The axis is defined as the average orientation of the normal vectors of the planes constructed from all possible combinations of the atoms in this mask.
+As already mentioned for the defintion of the other axis, it is wise to use a group of atoms which constitutes a substructure that is rigid with respect to the atoms defining the x-axis.
 Note, that for mdtraj-style selection masks, residue numbering starts with 0.

 **center**
->This is a mdtraj-style selection mask, which specifies the atoms used for construction of the center of the fractional coordinate system (i.e. (0.5|0.5|0.5) in fractional coordinates).
+This is a mdtraj-style selection mask, which specifies the atoms used for construction of the center of the fractional coordinate system (i.e. (0.5|0.5|0.5) in fractional coordinates).
 The center is calculated from the geometrical mean of the atom postions.
-If center is not specified, the atoms from the xx and zz axis are used.
+If *center* is not specified, the atoms used to define the x and z axis are used.
 Note, that for mdtraj-style selection masks, residue numbering starts with 0.

 **xx_ref**
->This is a mdtraj-style selection mask, which specifies the atoms for construction of an internal reference orientation vector.
+This is a mdtraj-style selection mask, which specifies the atoms for construction of an internal reference orientation vector.
 In some cases, it can be useful to have an internal point of refernce for the construction of the coordinate system.
-If the gorup of atoms that constitutes the non-fixed coordinate system tends to be rather mobile, the non-fixed coordiante system could go undergo rotations about one or more of the coordiate axis.
-If the rotation of one of the axis around +/-180° would lead to an arrangement of the atoms, which cannot be distinguised from the arrangement at 0°, the non-fixed coordinate system would be rotated although the arrangement of the atoms remains unchanged.
+If the group of atoms that constitutes the non-fixed coordinate system tends to be rather mobile, the non-fixed coordiante system could undergo rotations about one or more of the coordinate axis.
+If the rotation of one of the axis around +/-180° would lead to an arrangement of the atoms, which cannot be distinguised from the arrangement at 0°, the non-fixed coordinate system would be rotated although the arrangement of the atoms remains (physically) unchanged.
 This would lead to an apparent rotation of the coordinate system.
 In order to curcumvent this, it is possible construct a reference vector spanned by the geometric center of the set of reference atoms *xx_ref* and the center of the non-fixed coordinate system.
-The dot product between this reference vector and the x-axis must satisfy the condition $x \cdot x_{ref} > 0 $, if not, then the vector defining the x-axis is multiplied by -1.
+The dot product between this reference vector and the x-axis must satisfy the condition $ x \cdot x_{ref} > 0 $, if not, then the vector defining the x-axis is multiplied by -1.

 **zz_ref**
->This is a mdtraj-sytle selection mask, and basically has the same meaning as *xx_ref* but for the z-axis.
-The vector defining the z-axis is multiplied by -1, if the inequality $z \cdot z_{ref} > 0 $ is not fulfilled.
+This is a mdtraj-sytle selection mask, and basically has the same meaning as *xx_ref* but for the z-axis.
+The vector defining the z-axis is multiplied by -1, if the inequality $ z \cdot z_{ref} > 0 $ is not fulfilled.

 **water**
->This is a mdtraj-style selection mask, which specifies the water molecules which will be included into the analysis.
+This is a mdtraj-style selection mask, which specifies the water molecules which will be included into the analysis.

 **dims**
->This is a triple of floating point numbers, which specifies the length of the box edges.
+This is a triple of floating point numbers, which specifies the length of the box edges.
 Only the water molecules which are within this box (constructed using the non-fixed coordinate system) are recorded and saved to disk.
 Therefore, it is important to have dimensions that are big enough to encompass the full first hydration layer of the atoms of interest.
-However, the box edges should not be too big, because then the program will have consume more computational resources (RAM memory as well as disk space) and needs to more time to finish.
+However, the box edges should not be too big, because then the program will consume more computational resources (RAM memory as well as disk space) and needs more time to finish.
 Usually, (10,10,10) should be sufficient to capture the first hydration layer of most amino acid sidechains.

 **unitcell**
->In this file, information about the orientation of the non-fixed coordinate system is stored as a (3x3) matrix for each frame.
+In this file, information about the orientation of the non-fixed coordinate system is stored as a (3x3) matrix for each frame.

 **pop**
->This file contains the number of water molecules that is present in the box for each frame
+This file contains the number of water molecules that is present in the box for each frame

 **frames**
->This file contains the frame number (i.e. the time stamp), in which a water molecule was found in the box (consecutively written for each frame).
+This file contains the frame number (i.e. the time stamp), in which a water molecule was found in the box (consecutively written for each frame).

 **center**
->The Cartesian coordinates of the origin for each frame
+The Cartesian coordinates of the center of the non-fixed coordinates system for each frame.

 **origin**
->... the origin.
+The Cartesian coordinates of the origin of the non-fixed coordinates system for each frame

 **O_idxs**
->The oxygen atom indices for all water molecules, which occupy the box (consecutively written for each frame).
+The oxygen atom indices for all water molecules, which occupy the box (consecutively written for each frame).

 **theta, phi, pis**
->The Euler angles of each water molecule occupying the box (consecutively written for each frame).
+The Euler angles of each water molecule occupying the box (consecutively written for each frame).

 **xx1_wat, xx2_wat, yy_wat, zz_wat**
->The water coordinate system axis (see Background and sources therein for more details) for each water molecule occupying the box (consecutively written for each frame).
+The water coordinate system axis (see Background and sources therein for more details) for each water molecule occupying the box (consecutively written for each frame).

 **O_frac, H1_frac, H2_frac**
->Fractional coordinates of oxygen and hydrogen atoms of water molecules that occupy the box (consecutively written for each frame).
+Fractional coordinates of oxygen and hydrogen atoms of water molecules that occupy the box (consecutively written for each frame).

 **Example input file**

->
 ```
 ### Trajectory and Parameter files ###
 ### ------------------------------ ###